richardjgowers/mm_portal/content/tutorials/data_validation/index.md

 if an error was thrown during validation.

 {{< code language="python" line-numbers="false">}}
-from pydantic import BaseModel, validator, ValidationError
+from pydantic import BaseModel, validator

 class SchemaExample(BaseModel):
-    var1: int = Field(..., description="This is the first variable for the example schema.")
+    var1: int = Field(..., description="This is the 1st variable for the example schema.")
-    var2: str = Field(..., description="This is the second variable for the example schema.")
+    var2: str = Field(..., description="This is the 2nd variable for the example schema.")
     var3: Optional[float]

     @validator('var2')
     def var2_alphanumeric(cls, v):